Office Of The Superintendent

 - Provides achievement data for English language arts, mathematics and science for students with significant disabilities (MI-Access) compared to targets for all students with disabilities as well as subgroups of students

 - Helps readers understand achievement progress within schools and compare these to district and state achievement

-Provides information from assessments, graduation and attendance rates and AYP status in relation to four criteria:
+Provides information from assessments, graduation and attendance rates and proficiency targets status in relation to the following four criteria:

 - The district must test 95% of students in total and in each required subgroup

-- The district must attain achievement goals in English language arts and mathematics or reduce the percentage of students in the non-proficient category of achievement significantly (“safe harbor”) annually
+- The district must attain achievement goals in English language arts and mathematics or reduce the percentage of students in the non-proficient category of achievement significantly (“meeting proficiency targets”) annually

 - The district must attain achievement goals for each subgroup that has at least 30 students in the group